X

 Operator

-Sir, we request that you to return to the question queue for the follow up questions as there are several participants waiting.
+Mr. Aditya.
+Sir, we request that you return to the question queue for the follow-up questions, as there are several participants waiting.
 Thank you.
-The next question comes from the line of Rishabh Shah from Bugle Rock pms.
+The next question comes from the line of Rushabh Shah from Buglerock PMS.
 Please go ahead.

 Hi, thanks.
 Am I audible?